GiuliaLanzillotta/Econobox-SA/classifier/INFO.md

 in the structure.
 We do this by convolving the input along each head dimension.
 For each convolution we double the number of channels (= number of heads in the beginning) and halve the length of the input (= hidden dimension x 2 in the beginning), and we keep convolving until we get lenght 1 on each channel.
-The output of the convolution will be of dimension [(batch size), channels, 1], which can be directly fed into the dense head.<br>
+The output of the convolution will be of dimension [batch size x channels x 1], which can be directly fed into the dense head.<br>

 - **Vocabulary used**: vocab.pkl